galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 ## Ten Vs of big data for drug discovery

 Hopefully now you have an idea of how the process of drug discovery looks like.
-To understand why managing data in medicinal chemistry is so challanging, let's have a closer look at "Ten Vs" {% cite Zhao2020 %} of big data:
+To understand why managing data in medicinal chemistry is so challanging, let's have a closer look at "Ten Vs" of big data {% cite Zhao2020 %}:

 - **V**olume: size of data.
 - **V**elocity: speed of new data generation.